gdnsd/gdnsd/docs/Manual.md

 * notimp - Requested service not implemented by this daemon, such as zone transfer requests.
 * badvers - Request had an EDNS OPT RR with a version higher than zero, which this daemon does not support (at the time of this writing, such a version doesn't even exist).
 * formerr - Request was badly-formatted, but was sane enough that we did send a response with the rcode FORMERR.
-* dropped - Request was so horribly malformed that we didn't even bother to respond (too short to contain a valid header, unparseable question section, QR (Query Response) bit set in a supposed question, TC bit set, illegal domainname encoding, etc, etc).
+* dropped - Request was so horribly malformed that we didn't even bother to respond (too short to contain a valid header, or had a UDP source port of zero).
 * noerror - Request did not have any of the above problems.
 * v6 -  Request was from an IPv6 client.
 This one isn't RCODE based, and is orthogonal to all other counts above.
 * edns - Request contained an EDNS OPT-RR.
 Not RCODE-based, so again orthogonal to the RCODE-based totals above.
 Includes the ones that generated badvers RCODEs.
+* edns\_do - EDNS requests which had the DO (DNSSEC OK) bit set
-* edns\_client\_subnet - Subset of the above which specified the `edns_client_subnet` option.
+* edns\_client\_subnet - EDNS requests which contains a client-subnet option

+These track client requests with the EDNS Cookie option.
+Every such request increments exactly one of these four counters:

+* edns\_cookie\_init - Cookie option contained just a client-side cookie value but no server cookie value
+* edns\_cookie\_ok - Cookie option contained a correct client+server cookie combo we cryptographically validated
+* edns\_cookie\_bad - Cookie option contained client+server cookies, but we don't recognize the values as valid
+* edns\_cookie\_formerr - Cookie option had RFC-illegal cookie data length, causing FORMERR rejection of the request

 The UDP thread(s) keep the following statistics at their own level of processing:

 * udp\_reqs - Total count of UDP requests received and passed on to the core DNS request handling code (this is synthesized by summing all of the RCODE-based stat counters above for the UDP threads).
 * udp\_recvfail - Count of UDP `recvmsg()` errors, where the OS indicated that something bad happened on receive.
 Obviously, we don't even get these requests, so they can't be processed and replied to.
-We also count it as `udp_recvfail` (and do not process the request) if the `recvmsg()` call succeeds but the client used an illegal source port of zero.
 * udp\_sendfail - Count of UDP `sendmsg()` errors, which almost definitely resulted in dropped responses from the client's point of view.
 * udp\_tc - Non-EDNS (traditional 512-byte) UDP responses that were truncated with the TC bit set.
 * udp\_edns\_big - EDNS responses where the response was greater than 512 bytes (in other words, EDNS actually did something for you size-wise)
-* udp\_edns\_tc - EDNS responses where the response was truncated and the TC bit set, meaning that the client's specified edns buffer size was too small for the data requested in spite of EDNS.
+* udp\_edns\_tc - EDNS responses where the response was truncated and the TC bit set, meaning that the client's specified edns buffer size (as also limited by our config) was too small for the data requested in spite of EDNS.

 The TCP threads also count this stuff: